Deducteam/hol2dk/README.md

 ```
 compiles and installs `hol2dk`.

-Summary of commands
+Summary of hol2dk commands
 -------

-Get it using `hol2dk --help`.
+Get it by running `hol2dk` without arguments.

 Generating dk/lp files from dumped files
 --------------------------------------